rudrajit1729/CodeBucket/README.md

 # CodeBucket
 A beginner-friendly project to help you in open-source contributions.
 Made specifically for contributions in HACKTOBERFEST 2020!
-Please leave a star ⭐ to support this project! ✨
+Please leave a star ⭐ to support this project! ✨ Join our discord server to be a part of our community.
+[Click Here To Join](https://discord.gg/HedjRMV).

 #### Your Contributions would be counted towards Hacktoberfest if it has been approved or merged or has a "hacktoberfest-accepted" label.
 It is not mandatory to have all 3 on a particular PR.
 ![image](https://user-images.githubusercontent.com/53433312/95441866-49929200-0978-11eb-9fcb-adf3c935adba.png)